JacekDubikowski/build-your-own-framework/readme.md

 }
 ```

-In the example we can see the common interface *Engine* with the implementation annotated with *@Singleton*.
+In the example, we can see the common interface *Engine* with the implementation annotated with *@Singleton*.
 There is
 also the *Vehicle* class that is also annotated *@Singleton*.
 Therefore, you can simply get *Vehicle* instance with
 injected Engine using Micronaut's *BeanContext*.
 The *V8Engine* will be used for *Engine* implementation as it is the
 only candidate.